What do you want to do?

 Reduces Financial Stress

 The 20% saving aspect of the 50/30/20 Rule ensures you keep saving something for your future, right?
-This ultimately helps you accumulate a significant corpus through saving and investment, which thus helps in reducing financial stress for the future, both short as well as long term.
+This assists you in accumulating a considerable corpus through saving plan or investment plan, which thus aids in minimising financial stress for the future, both short- and long-term.

 Conclusion